Grand Floridian Resort Room Information

 Sticking out into Seven Seas Lagoon is Narcoosee's one of the hotels prime restaurants.
 The Wedding Chapel also juts out into the water.
 For those going to the Magic Kingdom, in one of the outer buildings, it might be faster to get on the launch at the boat dock then going all the way into the main building and catching the monorail.

 Would you like to reserve a room?
 It's really easy.
-Just go over and let my friends at Dreams Come True Vacations give you a hand.
+Just go over and let my friends at Destinations to Travel give you a hand.

 Dad's Bottom Line